Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 3. Cheesecloth

-If you have some, cheesecloth makes an excellent coffee filter substitute, producing a superior coffee.
+If you have some, cheesecloth makes an excellent substitute for a coffee filter, producing a superior cup of coffee.

 This is because cheesecloth is designed to strain water, so it won't tear or disintegrate like paper towels.

-Cheesecloth is a cotton cloth similar to gauze, and it’s used to separate solids from liquids (and vice versa).
+Cheesecloth is a type of cotton cloth similar to gauze, used to separate solids from liquids (and vice versa).

-Cheesecloth is commonly used for manufacturing cheese, but home cooks use it to make yogurt, tofu, and ghee.
+Cheesecloth is commonly used in the manufacturing of cheese, but home cooks also use it to make yogurt, tofu, and ghee.

 Cheesecloths are graded in units of ten.
 A 10 to 20-grade cheesecloth allows more material to pass through, but it's not durable.

-Similarly, a 90-grade cheesecloth will be durable, but liquids have difficulty passing through it.
+Similarly, a 90-grade cheesecloth will be durable, but liquids will have difficulty passing through it.

-If you want to use cheesecloth, make sure you use 50 or 60-grade cloth.
+If you want to use cheesecloth, ensure you use 50- or 60-grade cloth.
 Fold it over twice and cut it to fit into the drip basket.
 Add your coffee and brew.

 To be on the safe side, put the basket over the carafe and pour hot water over it, as you would over a pour over.